Apartment Tour Checklist: 17 Things to Look for in a Rental

 - Can you smell trash or "old food" in the cabinets or corners of the kitchen?

-Apartment walkthroughs are exactly how they sound—you're walking through the rental unit with the landlord to see if they need to address any issues before you move in.
+Whether you’re renting your first apartment or your tenth, you need to do an apartment walkthrough.
+The purpose of an apartment walkthrough is to check out a rental unit with the landlord to see if they need to address any issues before your move-in date.
 Identifying problems beforehand helps protect you from fees for damages that you didn't cause.
-With this apartment walkthrough checklist in hand, you're sure to find a great apartment to call your next home.
+With this apartment checklist in hand, you're sure to find a great apartment to call your next home.

 We rate and sort every listing based on fair market rent.